Bacteria at Surfaces

 Developing antibacterial and anti-adhesive surfaces to prevent/reduce biofilm formation

-Designing new approaches to prevent/treat biofilm infections
+Designing new approaches to sense/treat antimicrobial resistance

 Predictive in vitro biofilm models

 Many models have been developed to study biofilms including simple in vitro and complex in vivo ones.
-Even though these models have progressively provided knowledge and information on biofilm formation, we are still far from a complete understanding on how various factors influence the interactions between the biofilms and the medical devices.
+Even though these models have progressively provided knowledge and information on biofilm formation, we are still far from a complete understanding on how various factors influence the interactions between the biofilms and medical devices.
 The Bacteria at Surfaces group is interested in the development and improvement of clinically relevant in vitro biofilm models under specific in vivo conditions such as flow rate, nutrient content, mixed biofilm, and co-existence of human and bacterial cells, aiming for more reliable assessment of antimicrobial surfaces.